NNSSPPP/sso-token-service/README.md

 ## Features
 This project can add data and update if have same day-month-year and HH:MM:ss.
 Next you click excute(save).
-Then swagger show this respone { responseCode : responseMessage
+Then swagger show this respone :

+{ responseCode :
+responseMessage
 responseData: {
-userid: "HelloWorld",
+userid:  ,
-tokenid: "HelloWorld"
+tokenid:
 }

 ## Tool